rlg-hitsz/rlg-hitsz.github.io/research.md

 ### Safe Reinforcement Learning

-Limited to the schema of trial and error, reinforcement learning algorithm has not been widely applied in production practice, especially in scenes with physical objects.
-This is because, when training an agent, a random policy may lead to unpredictable actions which result in physical damage.
+Limited to the schema of trial and error, reinforcement learning algorithms have not been widely applied in production practice, especially in scenes with physical objects.
+This is because, when training an agent, a random policy may lead to unpredictable actions which will result in physical damage.
 So, the idea of safe reinforcement learning was proposed to tackle this challenge.
 Safe RL can be defined as the process of learning policies that maximize the expectation of the return in problems in which it is important to ensure reasonable system performance and/or respect safety constraints during the learning and/or deployment processes.
-At present, the development of safe reinforcement learning algorithm is relatively preliminary, most of which only reduce the probability of unsafe behavior in the process of exploitation.
+At present, the development of safe reinforcement learning algorithms is relatively preliminary, most of which only reduce the probability of unsafe behavior in the process of exploitation.
 Therefore, an important research topic of our group is safe reinforcement learning, and we committe to applying reinforcement learning algorithms to various industries.

 ------